Good Parliament: Aftermath

 The following autumn, John of Gaunt attempted to undo its work.
 He barred the admission of the new councillors assigned to the king.
 He threw Peter de la Mare into prison at Nottingham.
 He dismissed the new council and recalled Latimer.
 Alice of Perrers was restored to the company of the king.
 John also attacked William of Wykeham.

 In 1377, John had another parliament convene, the Bad Parliament.
 John had the Good Parliament declared void and its acts removed from the books.
-However the Parliament got the name the "Good Parliament" due to its popularity outside the court for addressing large number of individual grievances with the removal of removal of unpopular royal advisers.
+However the Parliament got the name the "Good Parliament" due to its popularity outside the court for addressing large number of individual grievances with the removal of unpopular royal advisers.